top of page

 Charity cures Greed ('Eleven for you, one for me)

-Diligence cures Sloth (I'll keep trying to make healthy food from scratch)
+Diligence cures Sloth (I'll keep pushing myself to make time to make healthy food from scratch)

-Patience cures Envy (I'll wait for my toast even though everyone at the table has theirs)
+Patience cures Envy (I'll wait for my toast even though everyone at the table has theirs already!)

 Kindness cures Wrath (You broke my favorite cup, but without fussing, I will thank you for the juice in this new cup)